code-atlantic/sync-release-to-google-drive/README.md

 **❌ "folder_id is not a folder or not accessible"**
 - Verify folder ID is correct
 - Ensure service account has Editor permissions on folder
+- For Shared Drives: Add service account as member with Content Manager/Manager role
+- For Shared Drives: Ensure `supportsAllDrives=true` is set (automatic in v0.3.0+)

 **❌ "No files matched: dist/*.zip"**
 - Check glob pattern matches files in workspace